Lisinopril

 In Aotearoa New Zealand lisinopril is available as tablets (5 mg, 10 mg and 20 mg).

-- Your doctor or pharmacist will tell you the strength that is right for you.
+• Your prescriber or pharmacist will tell you the strength that is right for you.
 Your dose of lisinopril will depend on what it is being used for.

-- Your doctor will usually start you on a low dose and increase the dose depending on how you respond.
+• You will usually be started on a low dose which may be increased depending on how you respond.
 This allows your body to get used to the medicine and reduces side effects.

-- Always take your lisinopril exactly as your doctor has told you.
+• Always take your lisinopril exactly as your prescriber has told you.
 The pharmacy label on your medicine will tell you how much lisinopril to take, how often to take it and any special instructions.

 Here are some things to know when you're taking lisinopril.
 Other things may be important as well, so ask your healthcare provider what you should know about.